karmab/kcli-ztp/docs/index.md

 # Binaries retrieval

-In this section, we fetch binaries we need for the install:
+In this section, we fetch binaries required for the install:

 ```
 /root/04_get_clients.sh